PuHT4213/INFO-5940-Codespace/README.md

 6. Then ask questions in the chat box.
 Here is a sample chat record.
 ![alt text](screenshot/3.png)

+7. The app will keep chat history in the session state.
+To clear the chat history, click the **Clear Chat History** button in the sidebar.

 ## Configuration changes made

 - `requirements.txt` was updated to include `chromadb` (to support a persistent Chroma vector DB).